DHCSSza/escalator-sadilar/content/champions/enhancer/index.md

 While we're setting up a more formalised mentorship programme, we would like to give our community opportunities to continue learning an growing.
 Therefore we started a [Python](https://escalator.sadilar.org/post/2021/07/2021-07-06-python-study-group/) and [R for Humanities and Social Sciences Study Group](https://escalator.sadilar.org/post/2021/07/2021-07-08-r-study-group/).

-_Please join us if you want to learn Python or R, enhance your own skills, work on a specific project or if you'd like to support others in their Python/R journey._
+__Please join us if you want to learn Python or R, enhance your own skills, work on a specific project or if you'd like to support others in their Python/R journey.__

-We offer a welcoming virtual space where you can learn at your own pace.
+We offer a __welcoming virtual space__ where you can __learn at your own pace__.
 We typically don't provide any instruction, but work with individuals to get to a point where you can work through online open training materials such as tutorials and textbooks at your own pace, while being supported.

-We meet bi-weekly on a Wednesday at 11:00 - 13:00 SAST.
+We meet __bi-weekly on a Wednesday at 11:00 - 13:00 SAST__.
 You're welcome to join as often as you want.
 No need to commit to participate in every session, join when you can!

 __[Registration form](https://forms.gle/EWvHp48pkVpk4i6i8)__ _(Please sign up to receive connection details and calendar invitations to upcoming meetups.)_